imacrayon/alpine-ajax/docs/reference.md

   * If a form submission triggered the request, the form's submit button is automatically disabled, this prevents users from triggering additional network requests by accidentally double clicking the submit button.
   * During an AJAX request, `aria-busy="true"` is set on all targets of the request.
 This attribute can be used in CSS to provide a loading indicator, check out the [Loading Indicator example](/examples/loading) for more details.

-## Request headers

-Requests sent by Alpine AJAX have a `X-Alpine-Request` header with contents `true`.
-The server may use this to change the contents of the response.

 ## Configuration